 1. Choose a Business Name

-- Check the domain name and social media handle available
+- Check domain and social media availability to secure branding assets.

-- Use the U.S. Trademark Electronic Search System to ensure the name isn’t trademarked
+- Search for trademarks using the U.S. Trademark Electronic Search System (TESS) to ensure it’s not already protected.

 Sole Proprietorship